resun-c/django-auth0-engine/README.md

 See the [User Database](#user-database) section for more details.

 # Usage

-Django Auth0 Engine provides a comprehensive set of tools for managing user authentication, authorization, and resources within your Django application.
+Django Auth0 Engine provides a comprehensive set of tools for managing user authentication, authorization, and resource management within your Django application.
 The `AuthEngine` class facilitates user authentication and user registration.
 The `ManagementEngine` aims at resource management.

 ## Authentication